guancio/ChromeOsSubtitle/README.md

 Please, if possible submit bug and feature request at https://github.com/guancio/ChromeOsSubtitle/issues

-Note that the subtitle file must be UTF-8 to handle special characters.

 Change log:
+- Version 1.1.0
+  - support to select the subtitle encofing, allowing to load Greek and Korean subtitles
+  - minor graphical fix on the subtitle menu
 - Version 1.0.6
   - added feature to synchronize (advance/delay) captions
 - Version 1.0.5